Skip Navigation

 Annotation: This brief presents findings from a study to assess oral health care capacity in community health centers (CHCs) in California.
 Topics include the geographic distribution of CHCs with co-located oral health care and primary care; size, productivity, and revenues of co-located sites compared to those without on-site oral health care capacity; and opportunities to improve access to oral health care in CHCs.

-Keywords: California, Community health centers, Dental care, Geographic factors, Oral health, Policy development, Primary care, Program improvement, State surveys
+Keywords: California, Community health centers, Geographic factors, Oral health, Oral health care, Policy development, Primary care, Program improvement, State surveys

 PolicyLink and University of Southern California, Program for Environmental and Regional Equity.
 2014–.
 National equity atlas.
 Oakland, CA: PolicyLink, 1 v.